Disney New York Hats

-Disney Hats was a hat brand manufactured by Crofut & Knapp, from around 1888 until the late 1930’s.
-Note: Disney Hats were not affiliated in any way to Walt Disney or his companies.
+Disney Hats was a hat brand manufactured by Crofut & Knapp, from around 1888 until the late 1930’s

 In 1885, John A. Disney started Disney Hats as a retailer of men’s hats at 196 Third Avenue in New York City.
 At some point the company also opened a shop in Times Square, at 42nd and Broadway, and this prestigious location was used in national advertisements.